ICIJ/es-translator/docs/usage.md

 ### `es-translator-tasks`

 This command allows you to run es-translator workers with Celery.
-This is particulary useful when you need to distribute the translation between different servers:
+This is particularly useful when you need to distribute the translation between different servers:

 ```